jannerm/intrinsics-network/README.md

 blender = '/om/user/janner/blender-2.76b/blender'
 shapenet = '/om/data/public/ShapeNetCore.v1'
 ```
 with the absolute paths to the Blender app and the ShapeNet library on your machine.

-If you don't want to render your own datasets, `./download_data.sh` to get the annotated map data and sprites to make new maps.
+The Blender-supplied Python might not come with numpy and scipy.
+You can either fulfill the same requirements with the Blender Python or replace `include` with a directory containing those libraries.

 ## Data